 We are interested in moving image histories, aesthetics, and technologies, especially as they impact or are impacted by archival practice.
 We are also interested in archival labor, best practices, and in-depth project narratives.
 We think of ourselves as a platform for this broad and diverse community and we pride ourselves on our work with seasoned academic writers and novices alike.
 Bolstered by an active editorial board with wide-ranging areas of expertise, the journal strives to maintain its position at the center of the broader archival conversation.

 Subscription to The Moving Image is a benefit of AMIA membership.
 Non AMIA members who wish to subscribe should contact the journal publishers, University of Minnesota Press.
-Past issues of The Moving Image are available to Members through an agreement with Minnesota Press and JSTOR.
+Past issues of The Moving Image are available to members through an agreement with Minnesota Press and JSTOR.

 Devin Orgeron, North Carolina State University (Emeritus)

-Brian Real, Southern Connecticut State University
+Brian Real, University of Kentucky

-Brian Real, Southern Connecticut State University
+Brian Real, University of Kentucky

 Ilse Assmann | Independent Consultant for Radio and Television Archives